 Thermophoresis causes in most of the cases a migration from the hot to the cold due to interfacial flows trigged by a temperature gradient along the surface of an object.
 Point heat sources in a thermal bath create temperature profiles which decay with the inverse distance from the heat source.
 Their temperature gradients can be very strong and reach easily 109 K/m.
 Such heat sources are therefore repulsive points for objects suspended in a liquid.
 If they are arranged appropriately, they form spatial temperature profiles which allow the trapping of single nano-objects in solution.

-The group has demonstrated, that metallic nanostructures are well suited as nano-heat sources to generate steady state temperature profiles in solution.
-The temperature profiles form the analogue of a potential energy lendscape, that localizes single nano-objects in solution .
+The group has demonstrated that metallic nanostructures are well suited as nano-heat sources to generate steady state temperature profiles in solution.
+The temperature profiles form the analogue of a potential energy landscape that localizes single nano-objects in solution .

 Manipulation in Dynamic Temperature Fields